Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Maggie Loveseat 4.1 4.3 4.0 3.9 3.6 4.0 4.1

-Score-wise, the two are close on comfort and durability, and they share the same cooling ceiling.
-The loveseat has a small edge because it’s easier to place in more rooms without losing the lineup’s deep-seat feel.
-The sofa wins on pure sprawl space—if your layout can handle 96" wide seating, it’s the better all-evening lounge anchor.
+The scores are close, and that tracked with our testing.
+The loveseat has a small edge because it is easier to place in more rooms without losing the same deep-seat comfort.
+The sofa still wins on raw sprawl space; if your layout can handle a 96" seat, it is the better all-evening lounge anchor.

 How do you choose between the Maggie Sofa and Loveseat?

-Start with seat-depth tolerance: a 25" seat depth rewards longer legs and reclined lounging, but shorter users often prefer extra lumbar support to avoid sliding forward.
-Next, plan for layout: choose the Maggie Sofa if you want a primary group seat, and the Maggie Loveseat if you need a cleaner walkway or a tighter footprint.
-For couples who watch movies shoulder-to-shoulder, the loveseat is the more space-efficient pick; for families and frequent hosts, the full sofa is easier to sprawl across.
+Start with seat-depth tolerance: a 25" seat depth works best for longer legs and relaxed postures, while shorter users often need extra lumbar support to stay comfortably against the back cushion.
+Then plan for layout: choose the Maggie Sofa if you want the main gathering seat, and the Maggie Loveseat if you need easier walkways or a tighter footprint.
+For couples who like to watch movies shoulder to shoulder, the loveseat is the cleaner fit; for families and frequent hosts, the full sofa gives you more usable sprawl space.

 Limitations

-Maggie’s signature trait is also its main constraint: the deep seat can feel awkward for petite users who want feet firmly planted and steady back contact.
-The polyester upholstery is comfortable, but it doesn’t deliver a notably cool, crisp sit for warm rooms or hot sleepers.
-And the oversized sofa’s 96" width can overwhelm smaller living rooms where traffic flow matters.
+Maggie's signature trait is also its main limitation: the deep seat can feel awkward for petite users who want their feet firmly planted and steady back contact.
+The polyester upholstery is comfortable, but it does not feel especially cool in warm rooms.
+And the sofa's 96" width can overwhelm smaller living rooms where traffic flow matters.

 Maggie Sofa vs. Alternatives